 - Lifetime Achievement: Recognizes significant multi-year body of work

-- Recognizes faculty nominees for their work in advancing sustainability
+- Recognizes staff nominees for their work in advancing sustainability

 Ross Hansen, Director of Facilities and Planning, Shoals Marine Laboratory (SML)